Liberal Party (UK, 1989): Number of councillors

 Totals include any in-year by-elections and defections, held/gain/loss are the changes since the start of the last municipal year.
 Figure from the BBC election results before 2003 lists Liberal Party seats amongst "Others" or "Independents".

 Controversy

 In May 2021, the party's only candidate at the 2021 Scottish Parliament election, Derek Jackson in the Glasgow Southside constituency, was escorted from the count after arriving wearing rainbow arm-bands, yellow Star of David-style stars, and harassing Humza Yousaf, a candidate in the nearby Pollok constituency.
 Upon ejection from the count, the candidate and his supporters were photographed appearing to give Nazi salutes.
 The Liberal Party immediately suspended Jackson and issued a statement distancing itself from his comments and actions and apologising for any offence he may have caused; Jackson was expelled from the party on 9 May.

+In May 2026, Alan Tormey, the former Liberal Party spokesperson for Environment and Energy admitted assault occasioning actual bodily harm, when he attacked his partner with a knife in late 2025.
+Tormey had previously served as a Liverpool City Councillor, elected in 2019 initially representing the Childwall ward for the Liberal Democrats, before joining the Liberal Party group in 2022.
+Tormey expressed an intention to stand as a candidate again in the future.
+In response, Liberal Party leader Steve Radford stated "it is inconceivable The Liberal Party would endorse him (Tormey) for public office in light of the conviction."